Easiest Skillet Chicken Pot Pie with Herb Butter Biscuits

 Ingredient Spotlight

 When I first envisioned this skillet chicken pot pie, I wanted to make absolutely everything from scratch – including the biscuit topping.
-But when I tested this chicken pot pie recipe with biscuits, I found store-bought biscuits prettyyy hard to beat.
+But when I tested the recipe, I found store-bought biscuits pretty hard to beat.
 Not only are they super delicious, they’re so much more convenient than making biscuit dough from scratch.
-You can make homemade biscuits instead, but I love using this canned biscuits shortcut for an easy & equally delicious meal.
+You can make homemade biscuits instead, but I love using this canned biscuits shortcut for an easy and equally delicious meal.

 2. SEASON THOSE BISCUITS.
 Using store-bought biscuits is a convenient shortcut, but adding some freshness with garlicky herb butter makes them taste a bit more homemade.
-Mix a little melted butter with garlic & fresh herbs, then brush the it all over the biscuit dough for the perfect extra flaky biscuit topping.
+Mix a little melted butter with garlic and fresh herbs, then brush it all over the biscuit dough for the perfect extra flaky biscuit topping.
 I also sprinkle some coarse sea salt on top.
-The combination of the garlicky herb butter & sea salt takes this biscuit topping to the next level.
+The combination of the garlicky herb butter and sea salt takes this biscuit topping to the next level.
 It tastes even better than homemade!

 How to Make Cast-Iron Skillet Chicken Pot Pie